magnet-cl/django-project-template/ansible/Readme.md

 - `migrate-db`: runs Django migrations.
 - `reset-db`: resets DB to initial state. `local_settings` must have `DEBUG = True`.

+#### Services

+Actions are grouped in playbooks and services are tagged.
+For example, to restart nginx only, run `ansible-playbook ... --tags nginx restart-services.yaml`.

+Available actions are `install-services`, `start-services`, `restart-services` and `stop-services`.

 ## Notes

 - DB is automatically backed up when pulling changes.
 Also, DB/Media are automatically backed up on target machine when using `export`.
 If they are too big, comment those tasks, and make sure to delete old backups.